stefearares/chateau/README.md

 # chateau
 This website uses a  locally stored database.
 You can buy art online.
+The website was made using HTML, CSS, Javascript, PHP and MySQL.